Summer Camp Frequently Asked Questions

 How many Merit Badges are earned in the Rawhide program?

 The Rawhide first-year camper program is designed to introduce less experienced Scouts BSA to the skills they’ll need to get the most out of their summer camp experience.
 There will be activities that involve rank advancement, but no specific Merit Badges will be earned during the Rawhide periods.
 Scouts BSA taking Rawhide may take other Merit Bade courses during other periods of the day.

-My Scouts BSA/child is very mature, can they still take X class even though they does not meet the age requirements?
+My Scouts BSA/child is very mature, can they still take X class even though they do not meet the age requirements?

 The ages on there are our highly recommended guidelines, not hard and fast rules.

-Do Scouts need CPR Certification before arriving to camp to do BSA Lifeguard?
+Do Scouts need CPR Certification before arriving at camp to do BSA Lifeguard?

 This is not offered as part of the course.
 Participants will need to take CPR for the Professional Rescuer before or after camp in order to complete the BSA Lifeguard Certification.